scenarioo/scenarioo/docs/contribute/Scenarioo-User-Documentation-and-Webpage-with-Jekyll.md

 ###  How to Publish Documentation

-* Make sure the version of scenarioo/scenarioo you want to release docu for is checked out
+* Make sure the version of scenarioo/scenarioo you want to release docu for is checked out (usually `develop`, `master` or a release branch).

 * Is it docu for a new release version of scenarioo?
 If not, continue with next step, otherwise do the following first ...
   * Add configuration for this new version to configuration in https://github.com/scenarioo/scenarioo/blob/develop/docs/book.json